-The woody vegetation not to be retained is proposed for removal no sooner than late 2018, after the breeding bird season.
+The woody vegetation not to be retained is proposed for removal later in 2021, after the breeding bird season.
 A Tree Cut Permit will be required for removal of trees on private land that are greater than 10cm dbh.
 City of Ottawa staff (Forester - Planning) is to be contacted at least two business days prior to any tree removal so that staff have the opportunity to verify that the protective fencing has been properly constructed.